 Republican pressure intensifies to end family separations at border

-The Trump administration is facing mounting pressure from fellow Republicans and other allies to end the practice of separating children from parents caught illegally crossing the border, as the enforcement policy quickly escalates into a political crisis.
+The Trump administration is facing mounting pressure from fellow Republicans and other allies to end the practice of separating children from parents caught illegally crossing the border, as backlash over the enforcement policy quickly escalates into a political crisis.

 Some GOP lawmakers want the administration to stop the policy on its own, while Texas Sen. Ted Cruz and others are proposing emergency legislation.
 Meanwhile, GOP governors are pulling their state's National Guard troops from the border in protest.